osmosis-labs/beaker/README.md

 Then open `http://localhost:3000/` in the browser.

-To interact, you need to [add LocalOsmosis to keplr](https://github.com/osmosis-labs/LocalOsmosis/tree/main/localKeplr).

 In frontend directory, you will see that `.beaker` is in here.
 It is actually symlinked to the one in the root so that frontend code can access beaker state.

 ---